The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Preliminaries and Basic Results

 The following lemma identifies the important properties that are passed down from a complex to the irreducible factors of the essential core.
 The content of the lemma is already in \cite{Caprace_Sageev}, but we recall it here in the form in which we will need it.

-\begin{lemma} Let $X$ be a finite dimensional CAT(0) cube complex and let $\Gamma\to\Aut(X)$ be a non-elementary and essential action.
-Then the $\Gamma$-action on the irreducible factors of the essential core is also non-elementary and essential. \end{lemma}
+\begin{lemma} Let $X$ be a finite dimensional CAT(0) cube complex and let $\Gamma\to\Aut(X)$ be a non-elementary action.
+Then the $\Gamma_0$-action on the irreducible factors of the essential core is also non-elementary and essential, where $\G_0$ is the finite index subgroup preserving this decomposition. \end{lemma}